CivicTechWR/WRvotes/docs/resources/cambridge-referendum.md

 If the referendum does not pass then the voting system in Cambridge remains the same.

-### Under what conditions does the referendum pass
+### Under what conditions does the referendum pass?

-In order for the referendum to pass, the voter turnout for the referendum must exceed 50%, and a majority of those casting ballots must vote yes.
+In order for the referendum to pass, the voter turnout for the referendum must exceed 50%, **and** a majority of those casting ballots in the referendum must vote yes.

 For context, in 2014 the voter turnout in Cambridge [was 29.89